 Hiroko Kono, Director

-Hiroko joined the Ship and Aerospace Division of Mitsubishi Corporation after graduating from the Faculty of Letters, Arts and Sciences at Waseda University.
-In 2003, Hiroko left Mitsubishi to join the Capital Group, an American-based asset management company, where she worked as an analyst handling investment research in Asian stocks and managing portfolios.
-After a total of eight years working in the United States, Hiroko returned to Japan in 2008.
-Hiroko felt drawn to the ISAK mission and vision, both as a businessperson and as a mother of two high school students, and she joined ISAK as a full-time staff member in November 2011.
+Hiroko Kono joined the Ship and Aerospace Division of Mitsubishi Corporation after graduating from the Faculty of Letters, Arts and Sciences at Waseda University.
+In 2003, Ms. Kono left Mitsubishi to join the Capital Group, an American-based asset management company, where she worked as an analyst handling investment research in Asian stocks and managing portfolios.
+After a total of eight years working in the United States, Ms. Kono returned to Japan in 2008.
+She felt drawn to the ISAK mission and vision, both as a businessperson and as a mother of two high school students, and joined ISAK as a full-time staff member in November 2011.

 Kimiya Yamamoto, Director

 After graduating from Rikkyo University and obtaining an MBA from the Thunderbird School of Global Management, Kimiya Yamamoto worked for Mitsui Chemicals.
 After establishing two venture companies, he assumed the position of President and CEO of ASAHI Net, Inc. in 2006.
 He led the company to go public on the first section of the Tokyo Stock Exchange.
 Currently, Mr. Yamamoto is the President of Open Road Associates, Inc., board member of Japan Industrial Partners, board member of G2010, an electronic book publisher that he established with Mr. Ryu Murakami, a member of the Japan Association of Corporate Executives, and Vice Chair of Human Rights Watch Tokyo Committee.